nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 * `list` followed by `delete 2` deletes the second item in the entire inventory.
 * `find Chocolate` followed by `delete 1` deletes the first item in the result of the `find` command.
 * `list Room 2` followed by `delete 3` deletes the third item in the recorded list of items in Room 2.

+### sorting the inventory: `sort`

+Sorts the inventory from the inventory based on quantity or expiry date.

+Format 1: `sort quantity`

+* `sort quantity` will sort the inventory according to individual item's quantity.

+Format 2: `sort expiryDate`

+* `sort expiryDate` will sort the inventory according to individual item's expiry date.
+*  Items without expiry date will pushed to the back of the sorted list.

+Examples:
+* `find Chocolate` followed by `sort quantity` sorts the items from the result of the `find` command.
+* `list Room 2` followed by `sort expiryDate` sorts the recorded list of items in Room 2 by expiry date.

 ### Clearing all entries : `clear`